jimit12/Audio_to_Speech_Recognition_in_python/README.md

 # Audio_to_Speech_Recognition_in_python
-This python code simply converts your audio to text The library you need to download is SpeechRecogniton
+This python code simply converts your audio to text.
+The library you need to download is SpeechRecogniton.